-Membership: The Undergraduate Studies Chair, the Arts advisor, and three additional faculty members.
-All nominations and elections should be held during the spring term prior to the coming academic year; the staff representative is the Undergraduate Program Coordinator.
+Membership: The Undergraduate Studies Co-Chairs, the Arts advisor, three additional faculty members, and a UG (nonvoting) representative for a one year term.
+Members are appointed by the Department Chair; the staff representative is the Academic Program Coordinator.

 Function: Oversees all aspects of the Undergraduate Program including: